 1484-6 | Tempera on canvas | Uffizi (Florence)

 According to Isabella Alston, the body of this venus and its sensuality simulates marble statues of the goddess.
-This explains the emphasis on making it as pale ad marble-like as possible.
-The modest stance she has trying to cover herself is a direct reference to the venus pudica of classical art.
+This explains the emphasis on making it as pale and marble-like as possible.
+Her modest stance as she tries to cover herself is a direct reference to the Venus Pudica of classical art.

 Leave a Comment